ilmanzo/package_last_update/README.md

     - kicad last version on openSUSE:Factory is 6.0.9 changed on Nov 05 2022
       Other 33 repos may have newer versions, consider updating!

+    ./last_update.py coreutils -p Base:System
+    - coreutils on Base:System is 9.3 changed on Apr 20 09:26

 ## how to run tests:

     $ python3 -m unittest tests/*.py